 Azure maintains a global presence to help customers and partners meet their goal of providing applications close to their user base.
 Storage of data can be restricted to a single geography, region or country.

 Azure users can leverage a global network of data centres to maintain availability in a cost-effective manner.
 Two data replication options can be enabled during initial sign-up.

 With Locally Redundant Storage (LRS), data is stored locally within the users’ primary region.
 With Geo Redundant Storage (GRS), data is stored in a secondary region 250+ miles from the primary region but within the same geography.

 Microsoft is committed to driving software and technology innovations that help people and organisations improve the environment.
 Its goal is to reduce the impact of our operations and products, help other organisations reduce their impact, and to help drive dynamic industry best practices for environmental sustainability.
-Microsoft achieved Carbon Neutrality in 2014 and achieved the goal that all new data centres have 1.125 Power Usage Effectiveness (PUE) on average, which is one-third less than the industry average data centre PUE of 1.7.
+Microsoft achieved Carbon Neutrality in 2014 and achieved its goal for all new data centres to have an average 1.125 power usage effectiveness (PUE), which is one-third less than the industry average data centre PUE of 1.7.

 Azure in China

 Azure is now available in China through a unique partnership between Microsoft and 21Vianet, one of the country’s largest Internet providers.
 Operated and sold by 21Vianet, Azure brings Microsoft’s reliable, flexible, economical cloud computing technologies to customers there while propelling technological development forward.
 Microsoft is the first global company to make public cloud services available in the country.